How to Hack Music to Change Your Mood and Creativity

 Who knows what the weather will bring on a given day?

 On the other hand, maybe you are not like me.
 Maybe you sit at your desk every day and creation comes easily as breath.
-Good for fucking you.
+Good for effing you.

 For the rest of us, though, creation is a series of battles.
 Though the war we may have faith in winning, the battles are often tiresome.